alankrantas/micropython-BPIBIT/README.md

 import BPIBIT
 ```

-You can checkout some board information by using
+You can checkout basic board information by using

 ```python
 BPIBIT.help()